orblivion/ignite-invasion/README.md

 ./ignite-invasion my-map.txt 20
 ```

-This will load the map located at my-map.txt, and add 20 aliens in starting positions on the map.
+This will load the map located at my-map.txt, add 20 aliens in starting positions on the map, and run the simulation.
+Note that this will generate a fair amount of output.